VillePajala/Professional-portfolio-site-with-angular/README.md

 # Portfolio of Ville Pajala

 A professional portfolio to showcase some of the things that I have done over the years.
-Site is still under development but you can check how it looks like currently https://villepajala.herokuapp.com/.
+Site is now live at www.villepajala.com

 ## Tech Used